 Going to the bathroom immediately after sex may not be top-of-mind in the moment, but it's an important step to include in your postcoital routine.
 "When we urinate after sex we expel potential bad bacteria that can reside in our internal vaginal area," says Dr. Mysore.
 "We also reduce our chance of developing a urinary tract infection (UTI), which would eventually require antibiotics, thus affecting our flora."

 Don't wash your internal female anatomy

 Cleansing your external female genitalia (also known as the vulva) is a healthy personal hygiene habit that you can do on the daily.
 But you should never " and we mean never " cleanse inside your vagina.
 That's because your vagina (the canal that extends from your cervix to your vaginal opening) is actually a self-cleaning organ.
 As Dr. Mysore pointed out earlier, internal cleansing like douching and steaming can remove the good bacteria that lives in your vagina, throwing your flora off balance and making room for bad bacteria.

 Try a probiotic supplement

 Probiotics is another term you've likely heard in recent years, that's most commonly associated with better gut health.
-But the benefits of probiotics extend to your body's other flora as well.
-LOLA's Complete Probiotic Supplement, for example, supports digestive, vaginal, and urinary tract health.
+But the benefits of probiotics extend to your body's other flora as well to support digestive, vaginal, and urinary tract health.
 "Probiotics are a great way to introduce good bacteria " namely lactobacilli " for someone who may have lower levels of good bacteria and are potentially having recurrent infections like bacterial vaginosis," explains Dr. Mysore.
 "The thought is that, by having higher levels of good bacteria, you can prevent overgrowth of the bad bacteria."

 See your healthcare provider regularly